6 Common Field Hockey Injuries

 Top Hockey Injuries

-Hockey, although not as dangerous as contact sports like Rugby and Football can still pose a risk of injury to athletes and hockey enthusiasts.
-Some attempts to make the game safer have been made in the form of rules and regulations, the FIH allows face gear within the 23m area and refs are less lenient on aerial balls.
+Steps have been taken to make the game safer in the form of rules and regulations, the FIH allows face gear within the 23m area and referees are less lenient on aerial balls for example.

 The aim of these and similar rules is to safeguard hockey players and reduce the chance of them picking up an injury.
 Nevertheless, Hockey can still be quite dangerous, this is especially the case for professional-level hockey where the game is extremely fast-paced, a lot more demanding on the body and you are more likely to get hit with the ball.

-Shin guards and face gear are extremely helpful for reducing injuries from the ball or a hockey stick; especially in short corners (penalty corners).
-For tips on how to treat some common Hockey Injuries, please visit our Top 5 Tips for Hockey Injuries which was produced in collaboration with GB Hockey.
+Shin guards and face gear are extremely helpful for reducing injuries from the ball or a hockey stick, especially in short corners (penalty corners).
+For additional tips on addressing Hockey Injuries, please visit our Top 5 Tips for Hockey Injuries which was produced in collaboration with GB Hockey.

 Common Field Hockey Injuries